Corinthia Grand Hotel Astoria Brussels: Closure, renovation and reopening

-The hotel closed in 2007 and was sold to Global Hotels & Resorts, owned by the Saudi Arabian Sheikh Mohamed El-Khereji.
+In 2007, the hotel ceased its operation as a Sofitel branded hotel, closed, and was sold to Global Hotels & Resorts, owned by the Saudi Arabian Sheikh Mohamed El-Khereji.
 The architect Francis Metzger, from the architectural office MA² - Metzger et Associés Architecture, was appointed to lead the renovation and restoration of the historic hotel, as well as its extension in five adjacent buildings (one of them was demolished in 2010 to become a new wing of the hotel).
 The work was not completed and the hotel remained vacant for several years.
 It was acquired in 2016 by the Maltese group Corinthia Hotels.
 The restoration work resumed under the direction of Francis Metzger and a team composed of the architects Monica Marteaux and Frederic Huwaert.
 It was completed in 2023.

 The hotel reopened under the name Corinthia Grand Hotel Astoria Brussels on 9 December 2024.
 The two-storey-high, 15 m glass roof, which disappeared after 1947 because of watertightness issues, was reconstructed with the help of period photographs, and is again adorned with its original coloured and painted stained glass.
 The restaurants are also open to the public and the other accommodations will officially become available in April 2025.